Andrew Knox Dysart

 He moved to Winnipeg in 1905 and was called to the Manitoba Bar.
 Initially, he had his own law practice but, in March 1907, he went into partnership with G. A. S. Potts.
 In 1909, after practicing with D. Newton and Wamyss for a short time, he started the firm of Dysart and Dysart, which continued to his death.
 He was appointed to the Court of King’s Bench in October 1921.
 Among the more famous cases he tried was the murder charges against Earle “The Strangler” Nelson.
 He was elevated to the Manitoba Court of Appeal in 1947.
-He also served on several Royal Commissions, as Chairman of the Board of the University of Manitoba (1934), and its Chancellor from 1944 to 1952.
+He also served on several Royal Commissions, as Chairman of the Board of the University of Manitoba (1934-1944), and also its Chancellor (1944-1952).
 He was awarded an honorary doctorate in 1944.

 He died suddenly at Moncton, New Brunswick on 24 July 1952.
 He is commemorated by Dysart Road in Winnipeg.